systemd/systemd/docs/BOOT_LOADER_SPECIFICATION.md

 ## Technical Details

 Everything described below is located on a placeholder file system `$BOOT`.

+Installation and live media must have a GPT disk label and `$BOOT` on an ESP partition (i.e. with the GPT type UID of c12a7328-f81f-11d2-ba4b-00a0c93ec93b).
+For maximum compatibility, a shadow MBR partition table should exist that contains the ESP partition with the MBR type id 0xef.

 The installer program should pick `$BOOT` according to the following rules:

 * On disks with MBR disk labels
   * If the OS is installed on a disk with MBR disk label, and a partition with the MBR type id of 0xEA already exists it should be used as `$BOOT`.